Saint Augustine, Florida, USA

 North Florida welcomes us with a weather that is at odds with the one that attracts so many North American retirees to have homes there and spend their winters there.

-A powerful cold front invades the subtropical south of the United States.
-It freezes you with a frigid wind that stirs the sea offshore, the Salt Run channel and the sea and river arms shared between the Atlantic and the Matanzas River.
+A powerful cold front invades the south subtropical United States.
+It chills it with a frigid wind that shakes the sea offshore, the Salt Run channel and the sea and river branches shared between the Atlantic and the Matanzas River.

 It catches us by surprise and without matching clothes.
 We react with plans to stay hyperactive.
 From walking as much as possible, to discovering the city and its surroundings.